 In addition to de-icing road surfaces, rock salt also improves driving conditions by providing traction for tyres on icy surfaces, reducing the risk of skidding and road traffic accidents.

 Rock salt is also widely used to keep pedestrian routes, car parks and driveways clear of ice.

 What are the benefits of using salt to de-ice roads?

 Of course, the first benefit of using salt to de-ice roads is its effectiveness but there are also a number of other reasons why it’s so often the de-icer of choice.

 Rock salt is readily available in the UK, with three main mines providing most of the country’s supply, which makes it a cheap and accessible resource.
-It is also proven to be cost-effective as it is estimated that every £1 that is spent on winter road maintenance saves the economy £8.
-That’s not to mention the human and material costs of accidents caused by icy road conditions.

 Since salt can be stored easily and for very long periods of time without losing its melting capabilities, it is viable for local authorities to stockpile the salt that will be needed over the winter months so that they are well prepared to deploy gritters when it is necessary.
 It is also relatively easy to spread, which allows a prompt and effective response when outside temperatures drop.

 What is the environmental impact of de-icing salt?